o3de/o3de.org/content/docs/learning-guide/tutorials/entities-and-prefabs/entity-and-prefab-basics.md

 ![Renaming a prefab.](/images/learning-guide/tutorials/entities-and-prefabs/rename-prefab.png)

 {{< note >}}
 Entities and prefab instances aren't required to have unique names.
 When you instantiate a prefab, or duplicate an entity or a prefab instance, the name of the instance or duplicate is the same as the source.
 Each entity and prefab instance has a unique Entity ID that is used by O3DE to identify them.
-You can view an entity or prefab instance Entity ID in Entity Inspector.
 {{< /note >}}

 ## Saving entities and prefabs